Irresistible All-Purpose Onion Gochujang (고추장) Sauce Recipe

 The most crucial cooking point for this sauce is the process of stir-frying the onions.

-This maximizes the sweetness and umami of the onions, resulting in a clean flavor without any greasiness.
+This method ensures that the onions' sweetness and umami are maximized, resulting in a clean flavor without greasiness.

 The second point is when simmering the sauce.

-After adding all the ingredients and it starts to boil, reduce the heat to medium and continue stirring with a spatula to prevent it from sticking to the bottom.
+Once all ingredients are added and it begins to boil, reduce the heat to medium and continuously stir with a spatula to prevent it from sticking to the bottom.

-Simmer for about 7 minutes until the sauce slowly comes back together after you draw a line through it with a spatula – this is the perfect consistency.
+Simmer for about 7 minutes until it reaches a consistency where the sauce slowly comes back together after being parted with a spatula.

-Finally, add the sesame oil *after* turning off the heat to prevent its nutty aroma from dissipating, ensuring a richer flavor.
+Lastly, add sesame oil after turning off the heat to preserve its rich, nutty aroma.

-Keep these three points in mind, and you'll be able to make a delicious sauce without fail.
+Remember these three tips, and you'll be able to make a delicious sauce without fail.

 👨🍳 Directions

 Peel and wash 2 onions.
-Finely dice them into approximately 0.5 cm (about 1/4 inch) cubes.
+Dice them into 0.5 cm (approximately 1/4 inch) pieces.

-Preheat a wok or pan over high heat, then add 1 tbsp of cooking oil.
-Add all the diced onions and stir-fry for about 3 minutes.
+Preheat a wok or pan.
+Add 1 tbsp cooking oil, then add all the diced onions and stir-fry over high heat for about 3 minutes.

 To the stir-fried onions, add 500g gochujang (고추장), 2 tbsp minced garlic, 2 tbsp seasoned soy sauce, and 200ml water.
-Mix all ingredients thoroughly.
+Mix the ingredients thoroughly.

 Once the sauce starts to boil, reduce the heat to medium.
-Continue stirring with a spatula to prevent it from sticking to the bottom and simmer for about 7 minutes, or until it reaches the desired consistency.
+Continue stirring with a spatula to prevent sticking to the bottom, and simmer for about 7 minutes until the sauce thickens to the desired consistency.

-Turn off the heat, then add 2 tbsp of sesame oil and mix lightly.
+Turn off the heat, then add 2 tbsp sesame oil and mix gently.

-Transfer the finished onion gochujang (고추장) sauce into a clean glass jar and store it in the refrigerator.
+Transfer the finished onion gochujang (고추장) sauce into a clean glass jar and refrigerate.

 💡 Tips

-If your eyes sting while dicing onions, place them in the refrigerator for 10-20 minutes before cooking, or use a sharp knife to minimize the dispersion of pungent compounds.
+If your eyes sting while cutting onions, place them in the refrigerator for 10-20 minutes before cooking, or use a sharp knife to reduce the spread of irritating compounds.

-It's crucial to stir-fry the onions over high heat in a preheated pan.
-This fully develops their sweetness and umami, and prevents the sauce from becoming greasy.
+It's crucial to stir-fry the onions over high heat in a preheated pan to fully bring out their sweetness and umami, ensuring the sauce is not greasy.

-Once the sauce starts to boil, reduce the heat to medium and continue stirring to prevent it from sticking to the bottom, adjusting the consistency.
-The ideal consistency is when the sauce slowly comes back together after you draw a line through it with a spatula.
+Once the sauce begins to boil, reduce to medium heat and continue stirring to prevent it from sticking to the bottom, adjusting the consistency.
+(A good consistency is when the sauce slowly comes back together after being parted with a spatula.)

-Add sesame oil after turning off the heat to preserve its nutty aroma.
-If you're cooking for one or find the quantity too much, you can halve all ingredients, using 250g gochujang (고추장) and 1 onion as a base.
+Add sesame oil after turning off the heat to preserve its rich nutty aroma.
+If cooking for one or if the quantity is too much, you can halve the recipe using 250g gochujang (고추장) and 1 onion, adjusting other ingredients accordingly.

 📦 Storage & Reuse

-Ensure the finished onion gochujang (고추장) sauce is completely cooled before transferring it to a clean glass jar or airtight container and refrigerating.
+Always cool the finished onion gochujang (고추장) sauce completely before transferring it to a clean glass jar or airtight container and refrigerating.

-It can be stored fresh in the refrigerator for about 2 weeks.
+It can be enjoyed fresh for about 2 weeks when refrigerated.

-If you wish to store it longer, it's a good idea to portion it out and freeze it.
+If you wish to store it longer, it's a good idea to portion it into single servings and freeze it.

-To thaw, simply move it to the refrigerator or gently microwave it.
+To thaw, simply move it to the refrigerator overnight or gently warm it in the microwave.

-Any leftover sauce is also delicious when used as a seasoning for fried rice or stews.
+Leftover sauce can also be deliciously used in fried rice or as a seasoning for stews.

 🥢 Who This Is For